lukamiletic95/papers/System model - consensus & gossip.md

 Therefore, the validator set potentially changes at each "blockchain height".

-> The validator set is always chosen
+> The validator set is always chosen in a way to maximize the utilization of their voting power.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyMjU5ODY4NywxMTQ1ODY2MTQ3LDIxNz
+eyJoaXN0b3J5IjpbOTEwMDM5MjI3LDExNDU4NjYxNDcsMjE3Nz
-c1MjI5NCwtNDAyOTM1NzgyLDE4MTI4MjI4ODFdfQ==
+UyMjk0LC00MDI5MzU3ODIsMTgxMjgyMjg4MV19
 -->